 a yellow line that runs through them.
 It has multiple crowns with the opportunity to produce a small spray of fragrant white flowers.

-This sturdy green plant makes for a fairly good looking addition to your house plant collection as it is tall and narrow in appearance and adapts very easily to the indoor conditions.
+This sturdy green plant makes for a fairly good looking addition to your house plant collection as it is tall and narrow in appearance and adapts very easily to indoor conditions.

 Well of course like any other one of our green companions, there are some specific needs of this otherwise non-fussy plant.
 These needs, if not met may cause the plant unnecessary stress translating into the yellowing or browning of its leaves and eventually wilting away or causing the leaves to fall off.